rubensgomes/flaskapis/README.rst

   from `Dallas Semiconductor`_ (acquired by Maxim Integrated in 2001)

-- **rgapps.flaskapp.py** is a background daemon job that implements several utility RESTful APIs documented at `RESTPortal`_.A mobile AngularJS web application that consumes some of these RESTful APIs can be found at http://www.rubens-gomes.com/appsgo/.
+- **rgapps.flaskapp.py** is a background daemon job that implements several utility RESTful APIs documented at `RESTPortal`_.
+A mobile AngularJS web application that consumes some of these RESTful APIs can be found at https://rubensgomes.com/ (NO LONGER RUNNING)

 Prerequisites
 -------------